University of Dayton School of Law

-The University of Dayton School of Law (UDSL) is a private law school located in Dayton, Ohio.
+The University of Dayton School of Law (UDSL) is a private law school located in Dayton, Ohio at Keller Hall.
 It is affiliated with the University of Dayton, which is a Catholic university of the Society of Mary.
 The school is accredited by the American Bar Association and is a member of the Association of American Law Schools.

-The school's 2022 class is made up of students from across the country, with 60% coming from places other than Ohio, with the then school’s acceptance rate being 28.32%, and the average student LSAT score being 154 and GPA being 3.58.
-For 2020, the first time bar examination pass rate was 83.21%.
+The school's 2024 class is made up of students from across the country, with 51% coming from places other than Ohio, and the average student LSAT score being 156 and GPA being 3.66.
+For 2023, the first time bar examination pass rate was 86.49%.

 History

 The School of Law was first established as the University of Dayton College of Law in 1922 under the guidance of Dean John C. Shea, the former first assistant director of law for Dayton.
 The college’s first class included two women and one African American.
 Economic issues during the Great Depression led the law school to close its doors in 1935.

 The law school reopened in September 1974 under its current name.
 In July 1997, the school's current location, Joseph E. Keller Hall, was opened.